 The Pradhan Mantri Mudra Yojana (PMMY) has officially completed 11 transformative years since its launch in 2015.
 As of April 2026, the scheme has evolved from a simple micro-credit facility into the backbone of India’s entrepreneurial ecosystem.
 Prime Minister Narendra Modi recently hailed the scheme’s progress, noting that it has successfully transitioned millions from “job seekers” to “job creators.”

-11 Years of PM Mudra Yojana Performance Report: 2015 vs. 2026
+11 Years of PM Mudra Yojana: Performance Report 2015 vs. 2026

 The growth of PMMY reflects a massive shift in India’s financial inclusion landscape.
 With the recent introduction of Mudra 2.0, the scheme now offers higher credit limits and simplified digital processing through the Udyamimitra Portal.